superkabuki/threefive3/README.md

 ```rebol
 threefive3 udp://@235.2.5.35:3535
 ```
-* If a file comtains a SCTE-35 Cue as a string( base64,hex,int,json,xml or xml+bin), redirect the file contents.
+* If a file comtains a SCTE-35 cue as a string( base64,hex,int,json,xml or xml+bin), redirect the file contents.
 ```rebol

   threefive3 < json.json